pjanec/dirigent/README.md

 ## Dirigent Overview
 Dirigent is an application life cycle management and diagnostic tool.
-It can controll a set of applications running on one or multiple networked computers.
+It allows launching a given set of applications in given order on given computers according to a predefined launch plan.
 It runs on .net and Mono platforms, supporting both Windows and Linux operating systems.

 #### Launch plans
-Dirigent allows launching a given set of applications in given order according to predefined launch plan.

 The plan specifies what applications to launch, on what computers, in what order and what another apps (dependencies) need to be running and initialized prior starting a given application.